-- Payments will be processed upon receipt of: - o an online signed Grant Agreement - o banking info for direct deposit - o confirmation that all conditions have been met (if conditions are placed on your grant) - WCF will disburse 100% of the grant upon receipt of the signed Grant Agreement for grant amounts less than \$20,000.
-For amounts over \$20,000, 80% will be disbursed upon approval and the remainder upon interim report.
-You may be contacted by a representative from the Grants Committee to arrange for the presentation of a cheque to your organization.

-- A final report, made once the project is complete, is essential to be eligible for future funding. - WCF requests grant recipients: - ask for assistance, if needed.
+- Payments will be processed upon receipt of: - an online signed grant agreement - banking info for direct deposit - o confirmation that all conditions have been met (if conditions are placed on your grant) - WCF will disburse 100% of the grant upon receipt of the signed grant agreement. - A final report on project completion is essential to be eligible for future funding. - WCF requests grant recipients: - ask for assistance, if needed.
 WCF is committed to supporting our grant recipients throughout the grant cycle, so if you have any questions or concerns, please reach out. - keep us informed.
 We encourage grant recipients to communicate openly with us and keep us informed of your progress.
 We understand that sometimes organizations must adapt their programs in order to achieve the desired outcomes.
-WCF supports innovation and wants to help you maximize the impact of your programs. - use proper fiscal management. - o use a thorough and well-planned project evaluation. - submit final reports through online system in a timely manner (including financial reconciliation and description of project outcomes). - o make public recognition of the support received from WCF, including proper use of logo. - give Board, staff or grants committee volunteers the opportunity to make site visits, if circumstances permit. - provide stories that demonstrate the impact of your project or program.
+WCF supports innovation and wants to help you maximize the impact of your programs.

+- o use proper fiscal management. - o use a thorough and well-planned project evaluation. - o submit final reports through online system in a timely manner (including financial reconciliation and description of project outcomes). - o make public recognition of the support received from WCF, including proper use of logo. - give WCF board, staff or grants committee volunteers the opportunity to make site visits, if circumstances permit. - o provide stories that demonstrate the impact of your project or program.
 Stories may take the form of videos, narratives, collages, photo essays, poems or other creative endeavors.
 Tell your stories in a way that is meaningful to you and the participants in your program.